RedHatNordicsSA/linux4win/content/lab4.md

 ## Open single port in firewall

-When we are still in the Firewall portion of cockpit we are going to add a rule that allows a single tcp port to be accessed from the world.
+When we are still in the Firewall portion we are going to add a rule that allows a single tcp port to be accessed from the world.
 If you have already closed please locate the **Networking** menu item on your left and then please click on the frame called **Firewall**

 Once here again locate the blue button called **Add Services**